Amsterdam-AI-Team/Urban_PointCloud_Analysis/README.md

 This repository contains methods for the **automatic extraction of urban street furniture** from labeled PointClouds.
 It serves as a post-processing toolbox for our [data fusion labeling approach](https://github.com/Amsterdam-AI-Team/Urban_PointCloud_Processing), but it can also be used for point clouds that were labeled manually or by semantic segmentation algorithms, with minor modifications.

 This is very much work in progress: for now, we only provide code to extract the location of pole-like objects.
-Further methods to extract other types of methods will follow.
+Further methods to extract other types of street furniture will follow.
 For more background on this project, please have a look at our accompanying [blog post](https://amsterdamintelligence.com/posts/locating-street-lights-in-point-clouds-using-deep-learning).

 <figure align="center">
   <img